ychili/galleries/tests/doctest.rst

 terminal column.
 Nevertheless, here is an example of normal usage, which we can at least use to test for regressions.

->>> from galleries.galleryms import FieldFormat, Tabulator
+>>> from galleries.console import FieldFormat, Tabulator
 >>> ff = {'A': FieldFormat(10), 'B': FieldFormat(FieldFormat.REM), 'C': FieldFormat(30)}
 >>> tab = Tabulator(ff, total_width=73)
 >>> rows = [